jackrea07/BSafeHelmet/README.md

 - Outside of verified range HC-SR04 receives inconsitent data, currently mitagated by waiting for a valid read.

 ### App/Bluetooth
 - Crash response does not trigger properly upon reception of crash signal from ESP device and must be activated manually.
+May need to send BT notification signal to app from the ESP.

+### Misc
+- Speaker setup is unideal and needs an amplifier to work with speakers.
+Volume control is not implemented yet.

 ## Work Completed for Beta Build
 ### Helmet/Hardware